Showing posts with label Genealogy Research. Show all posts

 When I first became interested in genealogy, I asked my older family members about our heritage.
 Members of my maternal family line provided a good source of information.
 My father raised as an only child with no living siblings was dead for years prior to my interest in genealogy.
 My paternal ancestry source consisted of meager reminiscences of my mother and my adolescent memory.
 I soon realized that only 2 generations earlier consisted of nuclear families which had many children.
 I wanted to go back and beyond slavery.
 I wanted to know if I had native American and European ancestry which is a prevalent perception in my family.

 After multiple times, I recently reviewed the federal census for clues.
 I found an attempt to identify the maternal lineage.
-The 1890, 1900 and 1910 federal census had 2 questions that was specific to women 1) Mother of how many children?
+The 1890, 1900 and 1910 federal census had 2 questions that were specific to women 1) Mother of how many children?
 2) Number of these children living?
-I think these are very interesting questions which lead to a genealogy conundrum.
-The names of children were could be listed with the present enumerated family.
+I think these are fascinating questions that lead to a genealogy conundrum.
+The names of the children could be listed in the present enumerated family.
 A different number of children could be listed with the mother of the family.

 • A mother may have given birth to a child who was not identified with the present family in the census

-• A mother may have had a stillborn or a newborn who died prior to 1880
+• A mother may have had a stillborn (census taker did not include stillborns) or a newborn who died before 1880

 • A mother may have had a child after 1880 and died before 1900